kevingstewart/sslo_o365_update/README.md

   `python sslo_o365_update.py --uninstall`

+### How to force an update
+- With the configuration setting "force_refresh" set to False, a URL update will only occur if the endpoint version has changed.
+The --force option overrides to force a refresh.

+  `python sslo_o365_update.py --force`

 ### HA installation
-- Perform the install operations on both units in an HA environment.
-The script will ensure that only the active member performs URL updates.
+- Perform the install operations on both units in an HA environment and then sync.
+The script runs independently on each peer and will not trigger an out-of-sync indication when updates are made.

 ---